88th Rifle Division (Soviet Union): Orsha Offensives

 68th Army advanced westward south of the Dniepr River in early October with 45th Corps to the rear, closing up to the defenses of the German XXVII Army Corps late on 8 October.
 The 88th immediately reinforced the assault of the 159th Rifle Division across the Mereya River, forcing the 18th Panzergrenadiers to withdraw westward.
 The division formed a forward detachment to pursue but the German division turned back towards the east and took up new defensive positions along the Rossasenka River on 11 October.
 The Army prepared to resume its attacks the next day, but by now the 45th Corps was marching north to rejoin 31st Army.

 31st Army also began a new attempt to reach Orsha on 12 October with 45th Corps (now including the 220th Division) serving as its second echelon and reserve.
 The Army was positioned astride the Smolensk-Orsha highway north of the Dniepr.
 Western Front's offensive began after an artillery preparation of 85 minutes but 31st Army immediately stalled without any appreciable gains and at considerable cost.
 The offensive resumed the next day with reinforcements from the second echelon with no better results.
-Over the course of the fighting from 12–18 October the Front lost 5,858 personnel killed and 17,478 wounded.
+Over the course of the fighting from 12 to 18 October the Front lost 5,858 personnel killed and 17,478 wounded.
 In preparation for a new effort 31st Army was further reinforced and regrouped its three corps south between the highway and the Dniepr, with 45th Corps in the center; the 88th and 251st Divisions were in first echelon and the 220th in second.
 The attack began early on 21 October following two hours and ten minutes of artillery fire.
 The shock groups smashed the defenses of the 197th Infantry Division between the villages of Redki and Novaya, at considerable cost and by early evening had penetrated 4 km deep on a front 1,000m wide toward the village of Kireevo, on the main rail line to Orsha.
 Two brigades of the 2nd Guards Tank Corps were committed into the penetration but were soon halted by heavy German fire from the flanks.
 The attack was resumed the next day but gained 1,000m at most.
 On 24 October the second echelon divisions were committed in a final effort to break the German defenses but failed in part due to artillery ammunition shortages.
 The offensive was halted at nightfall on 26 October by which time the offensive capabilities of 10th Guards and 31st Army were completely exhausted after gaining 4–6 km at a combined cost of 4,787 killed and 14,315 wounded.